asungur/LS_Frontend/js210/study_notes.md

 ```

-Both *dot notation* or *bracket notation* canbe used to add a new property
+Both *dot notation* or *bracket notation* can be used to add a new property
 ```javascript
 let myObj = {];